 Soon after this conference, concerts started and I was thrilled because one of my favourite bands called ‘Thundermother‘ from Sweden was playing!
 Just before them, ‘Velvet Two Stripes', from Switzerland opened the gig and it was awesome.
 Such a cool musical discovery.

-‘Thundermother’, followed, and these women I can tell you know how to rock.
-I danced and sang, surrounded by women of all ages, with different styles and sexual orientation, but all with one thing in common; motorcycles.
+‘Thundermother', followed, and these women I can tell you know how to rock.
+I danced and sang, surrounded by women of all ages, with different styles and sexual orientations but all with one thing in common, motorcycles.

 READY FOR THE RIDE OUT